 How to Calculate Time Difference in Excel

-Before we start, here are a few facts and guiding principles you should be aware of when using Excel formula to calculate time worked:
+Before we start creating a time duration calculator in Excel, here are a few facts and guiding principles you should be aware of when using Excel formulas to calculate the difference in periods:

-• Excel treats time as a decimal number, where one day is equal to one unit.
-For instance, 12:00 PM is displayed as 0.5 since it’s half a day and 6:00 AM is represented as 0.25 because it’s quarter through the day.
-To make the results more meaningful, you’ll need to apply custom time formatting using time codes in Excel (more on this below).
-Alternatively, you can multiply the result by 24, 1440, or 86400 to display the time as hours, minutes or seconds, respectively.
+- Excel treats time entries as a decimal, where one day is equal to one unit.
+For instance, 12:00 PM is displayed as 0.5 since it’s half a day and 6:00 AM is represented as 0.25 because it’s quarter of the day.
+To make the results more meaningful, you’ll need to apply custom formatting using time codes in Excel (more on this below).
+Alternatively, you can multiply the result by 24, 1440, or 86400 to display the time as hours, minutes, and seconds, respectively.

 Now that you understand the basics of Excel time formats, let's get down to the nitty-gritty.